KiDS-Legacy: Constraining dark energy, neutrino mass, and curvature

 We structure this paper as follows: \Cref{sec:method} briefly summarises the methodology, the inference pipeline, data, and likelihood used in this analysis.
-In \Cref{sec:constraints}, the results on the three types of extended models are presented for different probe combinations.
+In \Cref{sec:constraints}, we present the results of the three types of extended models for different probe combinations.
 Lastly, we summarise our findings and conclude in \Cref{sec:concl}.